 Traditional backup is cumbersome, costly and covers fewer than half of your data protection needs.

 Zerto’s IT Resilience Platform is simple and scalable, making use of your already-replicated applications for long term safe-keeping.
-Moving from periodic backup to continuous data protection (CDP) involves zero production impact because Zerto uses no snapshots or agents.
+Moving from periodic backup to continuous data protection involves zero production impact, because there are no snapshots or agents.

-Restoring data from legacy backup solutions is risky: time gaps are often four hours—or more—out-of-date.
-Any data added since the outdated snapshot is permanently lost.
-But with Zerto, if an outage occurs at 10:26, you can restore from 10:25:45.
+Restoring from backup is likely to be at least 4 hours out-of-date; and all the data written since the 12:30 snapshot is now permanently lost.
+But with Zerto, if an outage occurs at 17:26, Zerto restores from 17:25:45.
 Watch the webinar to learn more.

 Goodbye Backup Windows

-The journal—Zerto’s method for data protection— brings together short-term and long-term retention, enabling quick recovery of data—from a few seconds ago to a few years ago.
-Data gets copied from short-term retention storage into long-term retention repositories.
-Copies can be taken as often as needed, eliminating backup windows.
+The Elastic Journal—a new concept in data protection— brings together both short-term retention and long-term retention.
+The elastic journal enables quick recovery of data—from a few seconds ago or a few years ago.
+Data gets copied from the short-term retention storage into the long-term retention repositories.
+As the short-term retention is stored on the target site moving data to the long-term has no impact on production so copies can be taken as often as needed, eliminating the concept of “backup windows”.

-Safely rewind back to the exact point in time you need, from five seconds ago to the last 30 days.
-Recover files, applications, VMs, or even entire datacenters by simply pressing a virtual rewind button.
-Most recovery cases—such as file deletions, database corruption, or ransomware—only need short-term retention and granularity.
+Safely rewind back to any point in the past, even up to 30 days ago.
+Recover files, applications, VMs, or even entire datacenters by simply pressing a virtual “rewind” button.
+Studies show that most recovery use cases that require granular recovery—such as file deletions, database corruption, or ransomware—only require short-term retention.

-Zerto ensures that all VMs share the exact same recovery point so that recovered applications running across multiple VMs will spin up from the same cross-application recovery point.
-This happens no matter where the VMs are located within the infrastructure.
+When creating recovery points, Zerto ensures that all VMs share the exact same recovery point so that when the application is recovered every VM that comprises the application spins up from that same cross-application recovery point.
+All of this is guaranteed no matter where the VMs are located within the infrastructure.